mrpritchett/buddydrive/readme.txt

 * language supported : french, english

 == Upgrade Notice ==

+= 1.2.3 =
+As usual, backup your database before upgrading

 = 1.2.2 =
 As usual, backup your database before upgrading